sv222/cloud-engineer-interview-questions/README.md

 - **Amazon Athena:** Interactive query service for data analysis.
 - **Amazon Athena Federated Queries API Version 2:** API for Amazon Athena, a serverless query service that allows you to query data in Amazon S3 using SQL.
 - **Amazon Redshift Spectrum External Table:** A feature of Amazon Redshift that allows you to query data in Amazon S3 using external tables.
+- **AWS DataSync:** A hybrid cloud transfer service that makes it easy to automate data transfers between on-premises storage and AWS storage services.

 ### Internet of Things (IoT)